Global Conflicts: Palestine

-Global Conflicts: Palestine is an adventure video game.
-It was developed by Serious Games Interactive for Mac OS X and Microsoft Windows.
+Global Conflicts: Palestine is a third-person adventure video game developed by Serious Games Interactive for Mac OS X and Microsoft Windows.
 A sequel, Global Conflicts: Latin America, was released in 2008.

 Summary

-The player assumes the role of a freelance journalist who has just arrived in Jerusalem facing challenges.
-The goal is to create and get an article published for a newspaper by collecting quotes from the dialog in the game.
+The player assumes the role of a freelance journalist in Jerusalem facing challenges.
+The goal is to create and publish an article for a newspaper by collecting quotes from the in-game dialogue.
 The player can either get information by building up trust with each side or take a more confrontational approach to dig out information.
 In the end, the story with the most news-value will get the best exposure.
 The player must be careful what they submit for print, because it will affect their standings with both sides.

-The game attempts to challenge the player's beliefs and ideas about the conflict.
-The game has support for educational use with features like an encyclopedia, primary sources, assessment and a teacher's manual.

-The game is one in a series of serious games made by Serious Games Interactive, under the joint title "Global Conflicts".
+The game attempts to challenge the player's beliefs and ideas about the conflict and has support for educational use, including features such as an encyclopedia, primary sources, assessment and a teacher's manual.
+It is one of a series of games developed by Serious Games Interactive, under the joint title "Global Conflicts".

 Reception

+A 2007 Eurogamer review gave the game a score of 6/10, claiming that it "takes inscrutability a tad too far at times".
+In the following year, an article published in the Columbia Journalism Review praised the game for its efforts to convey the difficulty of working as a journalist between two sides of a conflict.

-In 2010 it was awarded a BETT Award in the category of "Secondary, FE & Skills Digital Content" for its flagship title Global Conflicts: Palestine.
+In 2010, Serious Games Interactive was awarded a BETT Award in the category of "Secondary, FE & Skills Digital Content" for its flagship title Global Conflicts: Palestine.